10-Minute Santa Doorstop Gnome made with a Plastic Jug

 Fill a plastic jug with rice or rocks to give it a little weight.

-Next cut a fleece scarf or fabric for the body to fit all the way around the milk jug then hot glue it to the jug.
+Cut a fleece scarf or fabric to fit around the milk jug, and hot glue it to the jug.
 I just glued it at the seams.

 Next cut a fleece scarf or fabric for the body to fit all the way around the milk jug then hot glue it to the jug.
 I just glued at the seams.

-Now we’re going to modify the Santa hat by cutting the white fur edge off.
-I did this because I wanted the red part of my hat to stand out against the gnome’s white beard. (optional)
+Modify a Santa hat by cutting the fur edge off.
+I did this because I wanted the red part of my hat to stand out against the gnome’s white beard.

 Now we're going to modify the dollar store Santa hat by cutting the white fur off (optional).
 I did this because I wanted the red part of my hat to stand out against the gnomes white beard.